ryansechrest/charm/README.md

 ### Remove Charm

-Remove all of the submodule references and Charm files.
+Remove all the submodule references and Charm files.

 #### 1. Remove submodule from `.git/config` file